Integrating domain knowledge: using hierarchies to improve deep classifiers

 \paragraph{NABirds} Quantifying performance on object recognition datasets such as CIFAR and ImageNet is important to prove the general usefulness of a method.
 However, more niche applications such as fine-grained recognition stand to benefit more from improvements because the availability of labeled data is much more limited.
 We use the NABirds dataset \cite{VanHorn2015NAB} to verify our method in a fine-grained recognition setting.
 NABirds is a challenge where 555 categories of North American birds have to be differentiated.
 These categories are comprised of 404 species as well as several variants of sex, age and plumage.
 It contains 48,562 images split evenly into training and validation sets.

-Offered annotations include not only image labels, but also bounding boxes and parts.
+Annotations include not only image labels, but also bounding boxes and parts.
 Additionally, a class hierarchy based on taxonomy is supplied.
 It contains 1010 nodes, where all of the 555 visual categories are leaf nodes.